Toadstooliv/PimaxEyeTrackingOscServer/ASeeVROSCServer/ASeeVROSCServer/README.txt

 The WinkTime config value determines how many frames one of your eye need to be closed before it considers it as closed.
 	Will greatly avoid your eyes closing when losing tracking with higher values but have a harder time detect your winks.
-	Defaults to 50.
-Good values are between 2 and 100.
+	Defaults to 200.
+Good values are between 2 and 10000 (to disable winking).

 There are two methods for configuring normalization: